-Computer science is the study of how computers can be used to solve a wide range of problems.
-At its most basic, computer science looks at how to transmit and transform information using computers.
+More broadly, computer science is the study of how computers can solve a wide range of problems.
 This field integrates topics from mathematics, physics, engineering and design.
-The field of computer science has been around in some form since as early as the 17th century!

-Theoretical computer science includes abstract topics exploring math, physics and how computers work.
-These include topics such as computational complexity theory and the theory and design of programming languages.
-These topics focus on examining how computers can be used to efficiently complete tasks.
+Among these topics, computer scientists explore computational complexity theory as well as the theory and design of programming languages.
+These theories focus on examining how computers can be used to complete tasks more efficiently.
 This requires an understanding of the foundations of computer science such as formal logic, cryptography and probability theory.
-Though these topics are often abstract, they have real-world applications.
-Research from these fields enables and improves the technology we use on a daily basis.
+While these topics are often abstract, they have real-world applications.
+Research from these fields enables and strengthens the technology we use on a daily basis.

-Computer scientists have many career options.
-These range from abstract research to solving real-world problems.
-Computer scientists are often employed by software companies and research institutions.
+Computer scientists have many options for computer science careers.
+Computer scientists may be employed by software companies and research institutions.
 However, the widespread use of computers means computer scientists work in many diverse fields.

 What Does a Computer Scientist Do?

 The role of a computer scientist is to apply concepts from computer science to create efficient solutions.
-The exact goals and responsibilities of a computer scientist vary between organizations and jobs:
+However, the goals and responsibilities of a computer scientist vary depending on the organization or job.

-- Working alongside computer engineers and software engineers, computer scientists should be able to effectively communicate their work to these teams, as well as to non-technical stakeholders.
+Working alongside computer engineers and software engineers, computer scientists effectively communicate their work to these teams, as well as to non-technical stakeholders.

-The book “How to Think Like a Computer Scientist” is a guide to the basics of programming.
+The book “How to Think Like a Computer Scientist” is a guide to the basics of programming and computational thinking.
 It is an open source resource published under the GNU Free Documentation License.
-This means it is freely available for anyone interested in learning the basics of computer science.
-It is a great resource and a good place to learn the essentials of computer science.
+This means it is freely available to anyone interested in learning the basics of computer science.
+It is a useful resource and a starting point to learn the essentials of computer science.

-“How to Think Like a Computer Scientist” is not only a guide to the Python programming language, but to many the essential concepts of computer science.
-It is both a practical guide to learning how to program as well as an introduction to the theory of computation.
-Covering essential computer science topics through practical programming exercises in the Python language, this book also dives into:
+“How to Think Like a Computer Scientist” is not only a guide to the Python programming language, but to many essential concepts of computer science like the theory of computation.
+Additional areas this book dives into include:

 - How computer programs work